ggrajeda/ggrajeda.github.io/README.md

 Because I was learning HTML, CSS, and Javascript all at once, I sacrificed code design for code functionality.
 In other words, I wanted to get working code---not necessarily beautiful code.
 This means that the source code is quite messy, which I regret, as it is difficult to edit the project many years later.
 But perhaps this messiness can be excused by the fact that I hadn't yet taken any formal computer science classes at the time.

 Finally, the website only worked with my personal car.
-If I made more cars, I could assign each one a key that could be passed in before entering the website.
+If I had made more cars, I could have assigned each one a key to be passed in before entering the website.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.